arogi/arogi-demos/docker-instructions.md

     to grab the latest Arogi docker image.

  2. Type: `docker run -it -p 80:80 -d -v ~/repos/arogi-demos/:/var/www/html arogi/circuit-web`
     In that statement, replace `~/repos/arogi-demos/` with the pathname to your local repository.
-If using Windows, follow this pattern instead: `-v /c/Users/My\ User\ Name/repos:`

  3. Type `localhost`
     in your browser address bar.
 On OS X and Windows, use this address: `192.168.99.100`